AdvMaple/bilibili-subtitle-download-plugin/README.md

 # Biliintl/Bilibili.tv Subtitle Download Script
 Use Tamper Monkey.
 Login for best video quality.
+Enable Check Update for Tamper Monkey, I regularly fix any bug that happen.

 ## How to install
   1. Install Tamper Monkey plugin for your browser.